-To demonstrate compliance for the hypothetical results in Table G-2, the percent volume reduction is calculated for each event and the overall average is determined.
+To demonstrate compliance with the hypothetical results in Table G-2, the percent volume reduction is calculated for each event and the overall average is determined.
 This is shown in Table G-3.

 Table G-3.
 Hypothetical Demonstration of Compliance